ClusterHQ/flocker/docs/using/administering/debugging.rst

 The relevant logs can be exported by running the following commands as root:

+# FLOC-2647 Perhaps this would be better as a standalone script.
+# Followup issue or in this branch?
 .. prompt:: bash [root@node1]# auto

    SUFFIX="${HOSTNAME}_$(date +%s)"